FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 The flow-builder has been designed for drop in use as an embedded app in other projects.
 With this in mind we expose several methods for customisation to integrate with your existing systems.

 # General set up as an embedded app
 ## Install
 The flow-builder can be installed as a package from npm:

 ```
 yarn add @floip/flow-builder
 or
 npm install --save @floip/flow-builder
 ```

 ## Route Config
 Unlike the standalone app, the built version of the flow-builder in `/dist` is intended to integrate with an existing Vue Router setup instead of using the exact routing config in https://github.com/FLOIP/flow-builder/blob/master/src/router/trees.js.

 First we need some config to let the components know what routes are available.
-For example we could have:
+For example, we could have:

 ```
 const routes = {